pschou/nifi-diode/README.md

-      --secure-incoming BOOL  Enforce minimum of TLS 1.2 on server side  (Default: true) --tls-incoming BOOL  Enable listener TLS  (Default: true) --verify-incoming BOOL  Verify incoming connections, do certificate checks  (Default: true) --watchdog DURATION  Trigger a reboot if no connection is seen within this time window  (Default: 0s) Target options:
+      --secure-incoming BOOL  Enforce minimum of TLS 1.2 on server side  (Default: true) --tls-incoming BOOL  Enable listener TLS  (Default: true) --verify-incoming BOOL  Verify incoming connections, do certificate checks  (Default: true) --watchdog DURATION  Trigger a reboot if no connection is seen within this time window You'll neet to make sure you have the watchdog module enabled on the host and kernel.
+(Default: 0s) Target options:
   -H, --host FQDN[:PORT]  Hostname for output/target NiFi - This should be set to what the target is expecting  (Default: "")
       --secure-target BOOL  Enforce minimum of TLS 1.2 on client side  (Default: true)